gh-cli-for-education/gh-ai/examples/output2/user-log.md

    - **question**: Message sent expecting an answer from the user, only for possible doubts.
    - **error**: Message sent to indicate the user about an error.
 Only for cases in which you can not continue with the code generation.

-- All the comments that you write on the file must be written in {{chatSettings.language}}, the code must still be written in english.
+- All the comments that you write on the file must be written in english, the code must still be written in english.

 # Chat procedure